Requirements for All Applicants

 - If you have ever held a license in another jurisdiction (state, U.S. territory or District of Columbia), arrange for the Board office to receive verification of licensure from each jurisdiction where you have ever held a license, sent directly from the jurisdiction to the Board office.

-- Arrange for the Board office to receive an official score report from the National Board of Chiropractic Examiners (NBCE) sent directly from NBCE to the Board office.
+- If examinations were available when you graduated from chiropractic college, arrange for the Board office to receive an official score report from the National Board of Chiropractic Examiners (NBCE) sent directly from NBCE to the Board office.

-- To request a score report, go to the NBCE website.
+- To request a score report, go to Send Scores to a State Board on the NBCE website.

 - For information on the score requirements, see the Score Requirements section below.

-- Request a self-query from the National Practitioner and Healthcare Integrity and Protection Data Banks (NPDB/HIPDB) website at www.npdb-hipdb.hrsa.gov.
+- Request a self-query from the National Practitioner Data Bank(NPDB).
 The self-query report will be mailed to your address.
 When you receive the report, mail (do not fax) the original report to the Board office.

 - If you have never been issued a U.S. Social Security Number (SSN), submit a Request for Exemption from Social Security Number Requirement.